 ii.
 Grace isn't given because of any works, past, present or promised; yet it is given to encourage work, not to say work is not necessary.
 God doesn't want us to receive His grace and become passive.

 iii.
 Paul knew that God gives His grace, we work hard, and the work of God is done.
 We work in a partnership with God, not because He needs us, but because He wants us to share in His work.
 Paul understood this principle well, writing, "for we are God's fellow workers" in 1 Corinthians 3:9.

 iv.
 Many Christians struggle at this very point.
 Is God supposed to do it or am I supposed to do it?
 The answer is, "Yes!"
 God does it and we do it.
 Trust God, rely on Him, and then get to work and work as hard as you can!
 That is how we see the work of God accomplished.

 v.
 If I neglect my end of the partnership, God's grace doesn't accomplish all that it might, and is therefore given in vain.
 Later, in 2 Corinthians 6:1, Paul pleads that we might not receive the grace of God in vain: We then, as workers together with Him also plead with you not to receive the grace of God in vain.

 d.
-I labored more abundantly than they all: Paul here is comparing himself to the other apostles.
-He was not shy about saying he worked harder than any of the other apostles.
-This is not to say the other apostles were lazy (although some of them may have been), but Paul was an exceptionally hard worker.
+I labored more abundantly than they all: Paul compares himself to the other apostles.
+He was not shy about saying he worked harder than any of the other apostles did.
+This is not to say the other apostles were lazy (although some of them may have been), but that Paul was an exceptionally hard worker.

 i.
-The verb we preach is in the present continuous tense; Paul is saying that he and the other apostles habitually preach this message.
+The verb we preach is in the present continuous tense; Paul says that he and the other apostles habitually preached this message.